Syedbasid/FIFA19-Tableau-Player-Performance-Analysis/README.md

 **Question:** What is the relationship between market value and wage?
 **Visualization:** Scatter Plot
 **Insight:**
-Market value and wages are strongly correlated.
-Higher-rated players typically command both higher wages and higher market values.
+Market value and wages show a strong positive correlation, particularly for high-rated players.

 ---